ashley-d-lu/Good-Samaritan-Hub/README.md

 			{ "op": "replace", "path": "/status", "value": "active" or "inactive" }
 		]
 - Additional notes on authorization:
-    - Admins are allowed to change "/isReported"
+    - Admins are allowed to change `/isReported`
-    - Users are only allowed to change "/isReported" to false
+    - Users are only allowed to change `/isReported` to false
-    - Users are only allowed to change "/status" if it is their own post
+    - Users are only allowed to change `/status` if it's their own post
 - Expected response:
     - If the current user or admin is not authorized to change `<path>`, status 401 is sent.
     - Otherwise, the updated post is sent.

 ### Message Routes
 Stores all the messages in the following format:
-{ messageSender: String, messageReceiver: String, date: Date, messageContent: String, isReported: Boolean }
+`{ messageSender: String, messageReceiver: String, date: Date, messageContent: String, isReported: Boolean }`

 #### Only authorized for users:

-Send a message - `POST"/messages"`
+Send a message: `POST"/messages"`
 - Expected Body:
-    - {
-	"messageSender": String,
-	"messageReceiver": String,
-	"messageContent": String
+    - `{ "messageSender": String, "messageReceiver": String, "messageContent": String }`
-}
 - Additional notes on authorization:
     - The current user must be the messageSender
 - Expected Response
-    - Rhe newly created Message document
+    - The newly created Message document
     - 401 Unauthorized if the current user is not the messageSender

 #### Only authorized for users and admins: